huilixiang/gitbook/MLP/feature-engineering.md

 ### Feature Importance: An estimate of the usefulness of a feature
 ### Feature Extraction: The automatic construction of new features from raw data
 ### Feature Selection: From many features to a few that are useful
+### Feature Construction: The manual construction of new features from raw data